tfabris/BlueGigaEmpeg/README.txt

 Arduino "5v" pin is connected to the 5v output rail of the 12v-to-5v step-down transformer power supply circuit.

-Grounding - Multiple arduino GND pins connected to the output ground rail of the 5v power supply.
+Grounding - Multiple Arduino GND pins connected to the output ground rail of the 5v power supply.

 Arduino and Pair mode indicator LED - Arduino pin 50 digital I/O pin, connected to +LED through resistor (current of resistor determined by calculator and LED values), then -LED connect to GND.